orcfax/datum-demo-opshin/README.md

 ## Script background

-The latest published datum must be identified off-chain, then the transaction must be created and submitted to a node.
+The script allows a claimant to receive a small deposited fee from another wallet provided the conditions of the smart contract are met.

 The smart contract must check the following:

-* the datum was published by the real Oracle (this is true when the UTxO contains a token created with the correct minting policy).
+* an Orcfax price-feed datum was published by the real Oracle (this is true when the UTxO contains a token created with the correct minting policy).
-* the datum is still inside the validity period.
-* other checks specific to the DApp using the datum.
+* the value of the a price on-chain has not exceeded set boundaries.
+* a small token fee has been paid to collect a deposited value.

+The latest published Orcfax datum must be identified off-chain then the transaction must be created and submitted to a cardano node.

 ### Script status

-The current script attempts to show a smart contract workflow using Orcfax data but serves primarily to demonstrate how to decode the structure of an Orcfax datum and verify some of its details using a OpShin smart-contract.

-In this first iteration, instead of completing the transaction, the smart contract will "fail" outputting to the user the contents as parsed from on-chain.
-This information can be reworked by others to serve their own smart contract needs.

-The contract and data structure potentially of most interest to users is under:
-`src/datum-demo-opshin/contract.py`.

-## The minting contract in this example

-This smart contract (the files are in `src/minting`) is a simple minting contract with the purpose of minting the tokens used by the example DApp.

-Minting tokens with this smart contract will be possible using a dedicated signing key for this purpose.
+The current iteration of this work does not attempt to simulate entirely real-world conditions involving multiple wallets.
+Instead, using Cardano's unique qualities every transaction happens between the same wallet.
+This simplifies this demo work by allowing one wallet to be funded.
+The process is repeatable over-and-over again with minimal depletion of funds allowing developers to try things out more easily.

 ### The DApp contract example using the Datum

-This smart contract is used to exchange tokens for ADA at a price published by the Oracle, and a fee will be paid for this to a payment address whose hash is published in the DApp UTxO Datum.
-The scripts are in the `src/datum-demo-opshin` subfolder.
+The smart contract is used to verify a small fee has been paid and that the current price on-chain does not exceed a configured limit.
+The limit can be easily configured so that developers can observe the different behaviors of the smart contract.

 ## The wallets

-For each of the smart contracts, a different payment address is used.
+A single payment address is used throughout the examples.

 All the payment addresses are obtained by starting from the same seed phrase, using different derivation paths.